 I wanted to stay and observe longer but forced myself to continue hiking back.
 I did stop at a viewpoint spot, about a mile from the trailhead.
 I got buzzed by a monarch butterfly and enjoyed the lovely sound of rushing water in the South Platte River.

 Author Jennifer Broome is an avid hiker.
 Check out the Explore Colorado section for more hikes and adventures in Colorado.
-For another great hike along the Front Range, try Arthur’s Rock in Fort Collins.
+For another fairly flat hike along the Front Range, try Flatiron Vista and for a more challenging hike Arthur’s Rock in Fort Collins or a Sunrise Hike in the Flatirons.